mharris717/lt-ruby/README.md

 You'll need the `eventmachine`, `json`, and `method_source` gems installed.

-Developed on Mac OS X 10.7 with ruby 2.0.
+Developed on Mac OSX 10.7 with ruby 2.0.
 Seems to work OK with REE 1.8 and ruby 1.9.
 I have no clue if it works on other platforms.

 ## Usage